PierreSenellart/provsql/doc/source/user/provenance-tables.rst

     SELECT create_provenance_mapping('my_mapping', 'mytable', 'column_name');

-The mapping is stored as an ordinary PostgreSQL table called ``my_mapping`` with two columns: ``token`` (uuid) and ``value`` (text or numeric, depending on the source column type).
+The mapping is stored as an ordinary PostgreSQL table called ``my_mapping`` with two columns: ``provenance`` (uuid) and ``value`` (the source column's type).
+By default it is a one-off snapshot of the table as it stands.

-Alternatively, :sqlfunc:`create_provenance_mapping_view` creates a *view* instead of a table.
-The view always reflects the current state of the source table, which is useful when the table is frequently updated:
+Pass ``maintained => true`` to keep it current instead:

 .. code-block:: postgresql

-    SELECT create_provenance_mapping_view('my_mapping_view', 'mytable', 'column_name');
+    SELECT create_provenance_mapping('my_mapping', 'mytable', 'column_name',

-The view can be used anywhere a table-based mapping is expected (e.g., as the second argument to semiring evaluation functions).
+                                     maintained => true);

+A maintained mapping is extended automatically as new rows are inserted, and -- crucially -- it stays correct under data modification: a delete or update rewrites a row's ``provsql`` into a compound gate, but the value remains keyed to the original input token, so evaluation still resolves it.
+This matters for :doc:`temporal <temporal>` validity, where a row deleted at time *T* must keep its original interval bounded at *T* rather than losing it.
+A maintained mapping requires ``column_name`` to be a plain column.

 ProvSQL Studio
 ---------------